s3875131/ICCB/index.md

 https://smartjobs.qld.gov.au/jobs/QLD-SER352227-20T

-The ideal job that i want is to be technical ICT officer.
+The ideal job that i want is to be a technical ICT officer.
 Fixing up networks or computers and making sure everyhting is up to date.
 In this role i will be assissting the school with ICT technologies and making sure everything is up to date.
 Whether installing new equipment or maintaining and fixing equipment.

 The reason why i really love and want this job is becuase i can work anywhere. i could work in a hospital, a police station, airport and even in a  school, which is the example i have given for this assignment.
 I can even volunteer my skills to charity organisations, making sure that their technology is up to date as well.